 'AMA 'AMA serves breakfast, lunch, and dinner.
 The menu is a la carte with table service.
 We had breakfast and dinner during our stay.
 'AMA 'AMA is located at the back of the resort, overlooking the lagoon.
 Smaller parties who arrive earlier will get seated at the back of the restaurant, directly overlooking the lagoon.
 It's a breathtaking way to spend sunrise and sunset.

 Makahiki is buffet style, serving breakfast and dinner.
 The restaurant is located in the ground floor beneath the entrance to the hotel.
 It doesn't have much of a view, just a patio from which you can see Waikolohe Valley.
-Breakfast is a character meal (we took a picture with Mickey before and saw Pluto and Minnie in the dining room).
+They offer a character breakfast (we took a picture with Mickey Mouse before and saw Pluto and Minnie in the dining room).
 Dinner is sometimes a character meal, so check the latest schedule before booking.
 If you're visiting Aulani, we definitely suggest trying both of these restaurants.

 The Bars of Aulani